inesmarcal/-BD_Project-Auction_System/README.md

 ```

 ## Notes important to read:
-   - To know how to use all the end-points see the Report, they are all described there
-   - Some end-points need a token of authentication<br>
+   - Inside of the folder "docs" there is a file called "Relatorio.pdf" that works as user and installation manual

 ## Authors:
 - [Inês Marçal](https://github.com/inesmarcal)